-Is RIM finally for real with finger print scanning on handsets?This article contains unofficial information.
+Is RIM finally for real with finger print scanning on handsets?2

 In the sketches provided, you can clearly make out the drawings of some kind of finger print scanner attachment – although it’s still not clear if it’ll be integrated into the body or some kind of add-on.
 One thing is for sure though – RIM is really serious of introducing this technology into their handsets with the recent update to filed patent.
 Other thank providing a level of security, it can also be used as a navigational tool – something along the lines of what we see on the LG eXpo.